grafana/mimir/docs/sources/architecture/distributor.md

 ## Load balancing across distributors

 We recommend randomly load balancing write requests across distributor instances.

-For example, if you're running Grafana Mimir in a Kubernetes cluster, you could define a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) as ingress for the distributors.
+If you're running Grafana Mimir in a Kubernetes cluster, you could define a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) as ingress for the distributors.
+Be aware that a Kubernetes Service balances TCP connections, and not the HTTP requests within a single TCP connection when HTTP keep-alive is enabled.
+Since a Prometheus server establishes a TCP connection for each remote write shard, you should consider increasing `min_shards` in the Prometheus [remote write config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) if distributors traffic is not evenly balanced.

 ## Configuration